f0rw4rd/unitas/README.md

 - `-g`, `--grep`: Print host and ports in a grep-able format (including hosts that have no open ports)
 - `-j`, `--json`: Export scan results as a JSON file that can be loaded by the HTML viewer
 - `-o`, `--origin`: Show origin information (source scanner type, file, and date) for each port
+- `-M`, `--mac-report`: Generate a markdown report of MAC addresses for network inventory
 - `-H`, `--http-server`: Start an HTTP server with interactive visualization of scan results
 - `--port`: Specify the port for the HTTP server (default: 8000)
 - `--report-title`: Specify a custom title for the merged Nessus report